Durgi, Rayagada district: Railway

 Durgi is well connected with the nearby railway stations like Gunupur (40;km away), Muniguda (35;km away) and Rayagada (51; km away).
 Gunupur, which is connected by the 90 km long broad gauge railway line to Naupada railway junction on the Howrah-Chennai main line.

 Rayagada railway station is an important station from where direct trains are available to Mumbai, Chennai, Kolkata, Hyderabad, Bhubaneswar, Raipur, New Delhi, Bangalore, Ahmedabad, Puri, Visakhapatnam, Vizianagaram and other cities.
 Rayagada Railway station comes in between Visakhapatnam-Raipur main line.
 Trains towards Raipur are passing through Muniguda railway station.

 Air

-The nearest airport is the Visakhapatnam Airport at a distance of 240 km towards the south.
+The nearest airport is the Alluri Sitarama Raju International Airport at a distance of 240 km towards the south.
 The other nearest airports are the Bhubaneswar Airport, which is about 370 km, and Raipur Airport, which is around 340 km.

 Politics

 As per constitution of India and Panchyati Raaj Act, Durgi village is administrated by Sarpanch (Head of Village) who is elected representative of village.
 Current MLA from Bissam Cuttack (ST) Assembly Constituency is Sri Jagannath Saraka of BJD, who won the seat in State elections of 2014 for the first time.

 Durgi comes under the Koraput (Lok Sabha constituency).
 Sri Saptagiri Urlaka of INS is the present elected MP of the Koraput (ST) Lok Sabha constituency.
 After independence, Durgi has been playing a prominent role in politics in Rayagada District in general and Bissam Cuttack constituency in particular.
 Many leaders are emerged from the land of Durgi and contributed significantly in politics.
 The popular personalities like Sri Trinath Das (Block Chairman, Bissam Cuttack) and Sri Sudhir Das (President of BJD, Rayagada District) do belongs from this place.
 Chief Ministers like late Biju Patnaik, Navin Patnaik and Giridhar Gomango also visited to this place for their socio-political work.